Qumulo/filelock/README.md

     This command retrieves the file's attributes, including the lock status, and displays it using `jq`.

+### Troubleshooting

+The script includes a debug mode, has verbose logging, and you can save the output to a file for further analysis.

+- The debug mode that can be enabled with the `--debug` flag.
+   - When debug mode is enabled, the script generates detailed log entries that can be useful for troubleshooting.
+   - The logging is controlled by Python's `logging` module, which allows for flexible log management.

+- In addition to printing log messages to the console, you can also save the output to a file by using the `--output` option.
+   - This is particularly useful if you need to retain logs for audit purposes or further analysis.

 ## Relevant Links

 - [Watching for File Attribute and Directory Changes Using REST](https://docs.qumulo.com/administrator-guide/watching-file-attribute-directory-changes/rest.html)